 How much is car insurance in Wisconsin?

-The average cost of car insurance in Wisconsin is $1,664 annually for full coverage.
-However, these rates vary considerably based on factors like age, coverage levels, driving record and the make and model of the vehicle.
+The average cost of full coverage car insurance in Wisconsin is $1,664 per year.
+But these rates can differ depending on factors like your age, the coverage you choose, your driving record and the type of car you drive.

 "While most of us are reviewing our household budgets to see where we may be able to cut corners, your car insurance policy shouldn't be one of them.
 If you are considering saving money buying a liability-only auto insurance policy, the minimum legal coverage in most states, think first about what it will cost you when you need to file a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing. for any injuries or damage to your vehicle other than those of the other victims when you cause a crash," says Carole Walker, executive director of the Rocky Mountain Insurance Association, a nonprofit consumer insurance information organization.